 On the positive side, the financial dynamics might change because you inherit a windfall or enjoy a rapid increase in earnings.

 Each of these instances will alter the time it takes you to reach your desired retirement age.

-Kelvin Lee, Head of Institutional Business, Hong Kong, commented: “We know the concept of FIRE has spurred many to downsize, retire, invest and change their lives.
+Neil Walton, Head of Investment Solutions says: “We know the concept of FIRE has spurred some to consider downsizing, retiring, investing and changing their lives.
 But even for those who don’t intend to do anything so radical, FIRE provides a useful blueprint for planning.
-Good investment will sit on a good financial plan, and that’s inevitably about building diversified investments over time to provide an income in the future.”
+Good investment will sit on a good financial plan, and that’s inevitably about building investments over time to provide an income in the future.”

 Schroders commissioned Raconteur to conduct an independent online study of 23,450 people in 32 locations around the world between 30 April and 15 June 2020.
 This research defines “people” as those who will be investing at least €10,000 (or the equivalent) in the next 12 months and who have made changes to their investments within the last 10 years.